Dimensionality Reduction: PCA and NMF

 Many dimensionality reduction methods involve matrix factorization

-Basic Idea: Find two (or more) matrices whose product best approximate the original matrix
+Basic Idea: Find two (or more) matrices whose product best approximates the original matrix

 Low rank approximation to original \(N\times M\) matrix: